 Choose the Right Class

-Some summer classes may be filled with remedial students or students with severe learning disabilities that do not serve to motivate your own student to success.
-When searching for a summer class, consider the environment your student will be working in, to ensure it will breed success.
-The right class will be well worth the cost if your student is able to succeed.
+Some summer classes may be filled with remedial students or students with severe learning disabilities that do not serve to motivate your own students to succeed.
+When searching for a summer class, consider the environment your student will be working in to ensure it will breed success.
+The right class will be well worth the cost if your student can succeed.

 Online or Classroom Choice

 Today’s summer student has the choice between online and in-person classes.
-According to the Wisconsin Journal Sentinel, there are a number of advantages to online classes, including the ability to tailor the school schedule around the family’s summer activities.
+According to the Wisconsin Journal Sentinel, online classes have several advantages, including the ability to tailor the school schedule around the family’s summer activities.
 In addition, online classes often pave the way for more interaction between a teacher and students.
-However, if your child typically needs plenty of personal help, a classroom situation might be a better choice, unless you are ready to spend your summer playing tutor.
+However, if your child typically needs plenty of personal help, a classroom situation might be better unless you are ready to spend your summer playing tutor.

-This video explains how attending summer school can enahnce your college applications.
+This video explains how attending summer school can enhance your college applications.

 Create a Schedule